cloudneutral/pestcontrol/README.md

 Pest Control consists of two parts:

-1. A front-end web app for the visuals along with a REST API for automation.
+- A web app for the visuals, with a REST API for automation.
-2. Bash scripts for simple installation and management of local CockroachDB clusters.
+- Bash scripts for simple installation and management of local CockroachDB clusters.

-The web app adapts to the logged in cluster type.
-It can be either CockroachDB Cloud or a local, self-hosted cluster.
-It mainly uses the Cockroach Cloud and Cluster APIs for interaction with the cluster, with the exception for local clusters that don't provide any disruption API like Cockroach Cloud.
-For that, it uses bash scripts to pass for disrupting and recovering node failures.
+The web app adapts to the logged in cluster type that can be either CockroachDB Cloud or a self-hosted cluster.

-Lastly, it uses JDBC to run optional user triggered workloads against the cluster.
+The bash scripts are used for local deployments only and manage local cluster nodes, haproxy, toxiproxy and launching the web app.

+Overall it uses the Cockroach Cloud API, Cluster API, bash scripts, JDBC for the built-in workloads and HTTP to interact with Toxiproxy.

 # Terms of Use